 Based on the analysis of the result, the Board of Directors of Unity Bank Plc have demonstrated dedication and commitment to the growth and success of the Bank.
-This is demonstrated by their contributions, individual performance, attendance at Board and Committee meetings and the depth of discussions and resolutions arrived at during these meetings.
-There is also an alignment between the competencies of Directors and the requirements / needs of the Bank.
+This is demonstrated by their contributions, individual performance, attendance at board and committee meetings and the depth of discussions and resolutions arrived at, during these meetings.
+There is also an alignment between the competencies of directors and the requirements and needs of the Bank.

-In line with CBN Code and Nigerian Code of Corporate Governance, we have found Unity Bank Plc to a large extent compliant in regulatory requirements and recommended best practices.
+In line with Central Bank of Nigeria (CBN) Code and Nigerian Code of Corporate Governance (NCCG), we have found Unity Bank Plc to a large extent to be compliant with regulatory requirements and recommended best practices.

-In as much as there is still room for improvement and continuous drive for effectiveness, we are happy to state that the Board of Unity Bank Plc conducted its affairs in an acceptable and satisfactory manner in 2020.
+In as much as there is still room for improvement and continuous drive for effectiveness, we are pleased to state that the Board of Unity Bank Plc conducted its affairs in an acceptable and satisfactory manner in 2021.